-Note 1 -If the wave is elliptically polarized and not linear, and if the electric field components along two orthogonal axes are expressed by e_x and e_y , the left-hand term of equation (1) should be replaced by $\sqrt{e_x^2 + e_y^2}$. e_x and e_y can be deduced only if the axial ratio is known. e should be replaced by $e_x \sqrt{2}$ in the case of circular polarization.
+NOTE 1 - If the wave is elliptically polarized and not linear, and if the electric field components along two orthogonal axes are expressed by $e_x$ and $e_y$ , the left-hand term of equation (1) should be replaced by $\sqrt{e_x^2 + e_y^2}$ . $e_x$ and $e_y$ can be deduced only if the axial ratio is known. e should be replaced by $e\sqrt{2}$ in the case of circular polarization.

-Note 2 - In the case of antennas located at ground level and operating on relatively low frequencies with vertical polarization, radiation is generally considered only in the upper half-space.
-This should be taken into account in determining the e.i.r.p. (see Recommendation ITU-R PN.368).
+NOTE 2 - In the case of antennas located at ground level (typically at relatively low frequencies) with vertical polarization, radiation is generally considered only in the upper half-space.
+When the ground is assumed to be plane and perfectly conducting, the power flux-density for a given radiated power is doubled, as compared with an antenna in free space.
+(Alternatively, when considering field strengths, the field strength is similarly increased by 3 dB.)
+This should be taken into account in determining the radiated power (and is already included in Recommendations ITU-R P.368 and ITU-R P.341, Annex3).